cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 Given that we only have three classes that implement `Encryptable` we _could_ go through them one at a time add the `getState` method to each.
 However, this is not always feasible (remember the Oracle example).
 A nice alternative is to use a *Default Method*.
-When we define a default method in an interface, we can also provide an implementation.
+When we add a default method to an interface, we can provide an implementation.
 Since the method is defined at the interface level, the implementation is often quite general.